Raspberry Pi user manual

 ls /dev/fb*

-to check the device, if two devices fb0 and fb1 appear, please execute the following command to enable the fb1 device (the default is fb0) - Execute the following command to modify the default configuration to fb1 device
+to check the device, if two devices fb0 and fb1 appear, execute the following command to enable the fb1 device (the default is fb0) - Execute the following command to modify the default configuration to the fb1 device

 sudo sed -i 's/\/dev\/fb0/\/dev\/fb1/g' /etc/X11/xorg.conf.d/99-fbdev.conf